The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

 Numerous Book Deals

-Although it hasn’t been reported how much he’s earned from his book deals, Gore has certainly added to his net worth with his books’ successes.
-He has written three New York Times bestsellers — “An Inconvenient Truth,” “The Assault on Reason” and “An Inconvenient Sequel: Truth to Power” — and three other books.
+Although it hasn’t been reported how much he’s earned from his book deals, Gore certainly has added to his net worth with his books’ successes.
+He has written three New York Times bestsellers — “An Inconvenient Truth,” “The Assault on Reason” and “An Inconvenient Sequel: Truth to Power” — among his books.

-Gore has also been the subject of two documentary movies.
+Gore has also been the subject of two documentary movies and was a co-winner of the 2007 Nobel Peace Prize for his work on climate change.

 More From GOBankingRates